vl09/bep-valentijn-leenaers/content/Methods.md

 (methods-mass-spring-ringdown)=
 ### Mass-spring ringdown
 The second experiment uses a vertical mass-spring oscillator of the type described in [](#mass-spring-oscillator).
 The ADXL354 is mounted on the oscillating mass.
 The mass is displaced from equilibrium, released, and the free ringdown is recorded on the Rigol scope while a video camera films the motion.
 A ruler placed alongside the system provides a length scale in the recording.
 The apparatus is shown in [](#fig-mass-spring-setup), photographed with the mass held in the extended position before release.
 The sensor breakout is screwed to the copper mass; adhesive tape between the board and the mass prevents electrical contact with the conductive surface.
-The package was not seated perfectly level on the block ([](#fig-mass-spring-mount)).
+The breakout board was not seated perfectly level on the block ([](#fig-mass-spring-mount)).

 ```{figure}
 :class: grid grid-cols-2 gap-4